The secret of winning NANO – going through that 50K barrier before time runs out on day 30 – boils down to setting targets and achieving your goals.

 I write every day, but you can program Scrivener to give you days off.
 It will mean you have to write more on the other days!

 Target notifications?
-I’ll explain them once we’re into November.
+I’ll explain to them once we’re into November.

 Scrivener, my nag buddy